R-A-Khan/R-A-Khan/README.md

 ### Hi there, I'm Ramsha. 👋
 Welcome to my github!
-Here toy can find public repositories of my PhD and postdoctoral projects.
+Here you can find public repositories of my PhD and postdoctoral projects.
 Don't hesitate to contact me if you'd like to chat about them!

 ### :woman_technologist: About Me :